SoumyaXXV/ml_project/README.md

 # ml_project
-i want to doproject for predition
+i want to do project for predition